The forms of business organization that exist in Thailand are similar to those found in most developed countries.

 The memorandum and articles of association of the new company must be drafted and filed with the Registrar.

-Listing of foreign companies From December 2009, foreign companies are permitted to list on the Securities Exchange of Thailand, subject to conditions as follows:
+Listing of foreign companies Foreign companies are permitted to list on the Securities Exchange of Thailand, subject to conditions as follows:

 (a) the company must have been listed on its home exchange for at least three years;